jerryfletcher21/roboauto/README.md

 a [robosats](https://github.com/RoboSats/robosats) command-line interface

-Main function is keep-online, after you have imported one or more robots from different coordinators, run roboauto keep-online to automatically recreate the orders when they expires, and get notified if the order is taken, running the message-notification script.
+main function is keep-online, after you have imported one or more robots from different coordinators, run `roboauto keep-online` to automatically recreate the orders when they expire, and get notified if the order is taken, running the message-notification script.
 An example for simplex is provided

 ## installation

-#### local
+#### local (preferred)
 ```
 $ python3 -m venv robo
 $ . robo/bin/activate